 It will help you maintain your lean mass while dispatching the fat mass and, due to its rapid absorption, it is your best bet after an intense workout.

-In addition, you can use this supplement to increase the protein content of meals, and more easily meet your daily protein needs.
+Furthermore, you can use this supplement to increase the protein content of your meals, and more easily meet your daily protein needs.

-To find out more about whey protein supplements, you can find on here our guide with all the information you need.
+To learn more about whey protein supplements, find on here our guide with all the information you need.

-If you don't know which whey supplement you should buy, try going through our analysis zone.
+If you don't know which whey supplement to buy, try our way through our analysis zone.

 Supplementing with fish oil has immense benefits, many beyond simple weight loss.
-Fish oil consists of two fatty acids called EPA and DHA, that is, omega-3.
+Fish oil is made up of two fatty acids called EPA and DHA, ie omega-3.

-Our diet tends to consist of an enormous amount of omega-6 and much lower doses of omega-3, which will create a negative imbalance.
+Our diet tends to be made up of a huge amount of omega-6 and much lower doses of omega-3, which will create a negative imbalance.